openscad/openscad-advent-calendar-2022/README.md

-# openscad-advent-calendar-2022
+# OpenSCAD Advent Calendar Designs

-Designs for the OpenSCAD Advent Calendar 2022
+Repo for collecting designs that can be used in upcoming years.